An Improved Bound for Weak Epsilon-Nets in the Plane: Preliminaries

-In what follows, we refer to $(P,\Pi)$ (or simply to $\Pi$) as the {\it restriction graph}, and to $\sigma$ as the {\it restriction threshold} of the recursive instance.

-The topmost instance of the recurrence involves $\Pi={P\choose 2}$ and $\sigma=1$.
-Each sub-sequent sub-instance $\K'=\K(P',\Pi',\eps',\sigma')$ involves a larger $\eps'$ and/or a {\it much sparser} restriction graph $(P',\Pi')$.
-Each such increase in $\eps$ or decrease in the density $\lambda:=|\Pi|/{n\choose 2}$ is accompanied only by a comparatively mild decrease in the restriction threshold $\sigma$, which is bounded from below by a certain positive constant throughout the recurrence. \footnote{The preceding discussion in Section \ref{Subsec:ProofOutline}, which we formalize in Lemma \ref{Lemma:Sparse}, implies then that $f(\eps,\sigma,\delta)=o\left(1/\eps^2\right)$ once the density $\lambda$ falls substantially below $1$ (given that the restriction threshold $\sigma$ remains close to $1$).
-Hence, our further recurrence over $\Pi$ is used to merely amplify this gain.}
+The topmost instance of our recurrence involves $\Pi={P\choose 2}$ and $\sigma=1$.
+Each subsequent instance $\K'=\K(P',\Pi',\eps',\sigma')$ involves a larger $\eps'$ and/or a {\it much sparser} restriction graph $(P',\Pi')$.
+Each such increase in $\eps$ or decrease in the density $|\Pi|/{n\choose 2}$ is accompanied only by a comparatively mild decrease in the restriction threshold $\sigma$ which, throughout the recurrence, is bounded from below by a certain positive constant.

-The above recurrence bottoms out when either $\eps$ surpasses a certain (suitably small) constant $0<\tilde{\eps}<1$, or the density $\lambda$ of the restriction graph falls below $\eps$.
-In the former case we can use the $O\left(\left(1/{\tilde{\eps}}\right)^2\right)=O(1)$ bound of Alon {\it et al.} \cite{AlonSelections}, and in the latter we resort to a much simpler sub-recurrence which is effectively near-linear in $1/\eps$.
+Our weak $\eps$-net construction bottoms out when either (i) the cardinality of $P$ falls below a certain threshold $n_0(\eps)$ that is close to $1/\eps^{3/2}$, or (ii) $\eps$ surpasses a certain (suitably small) constant $0<\tilde{\eps}<1$, or (iii) the density $|\Pi|/{n\choose 2}$ of the restriction graph falls below $\eps$.
+In the first case, $P$ comprises the desired weak $\eps$-net.
+In the second case, we can use the $O\left(\left(1/\tilde{\eps}\right)^2\right)=O(1)$ bound of Alon {\it et al.} \cite{AlonSelections}.
+In the third case, the discussion in Section \ref{Subsec:ProofOutline}, which we formalize in Lemma \ref{Lemma:Sparse}, yields a simpler ``near-linear" recurrence in $1/\eps$. \footnote{As a matter of fact, we have $f(\eps,\lambda,\sigma)=o\left(1/\eps^2\right)$ once the maximum density $\lambda$ falls substantially below $1$ (given that the restriction threshold $\sigma$ is a constant).
+Hence, our recurrence over $\Pi$ is used to merely amplify this gain.}